apache/nuttx/configs/sure-pic32mx/README.txt

         Drivers->USB Device Driver Support
           CONFIG_CDCACM=y           : Enable the CDCACM device

-      system/usbmsc - There are some hooks in the appconfig file to enable the USB mass storage class (MSC)device.
+      system/usbmsc - To enable the USB mass storage class (MSC)device, you would need to add the following to the NuttX configuration file.
       However, this device cannot work until support for the SD card is also incorporated.

         Drivers->USB Device Driver Support
           CONFIG_USBMSC=y           : Enables the USB MSC class